CodePushGo/website/src/content/blog/en/capacitor-cli-plugin-commands-overview.md

 **Pre-installation Steps**:

--   Make sure your Capacitor project is already set up
+-   Make sure your React Native project is already set up
 -   Navigate to the root directory of your project
 -   Check that your [Node.js](https://nodejs.org/en) version is current
--   Update to the latest version of the Capacitor CLI
+-   Update to the latest version of the React Native CLI

 **Handling Versions**: